September 19, 2007

 The Story of Art (E. Gombrich)

-The Uses of Images (
+The Uses of Images (E. Gombrich)

 Meditations on a Hobby Horse and Other Essays on the Theory of Art (E. Gombrich)